 Turning over a new leaf is tough.
 Making it stick is even harder.

 So I have huge respect for the 20 inmates at Waupun Correctional Institution in Wisconsin who recently graduated from Trinity International University with degrees in biblical studies, as we see in today’s Workplace Chatter story.
 Fifteen of the inmates could have been incarcerated at medium and minimum security prisons but chose instead to be at Waupun -- a maximum security facility -- so they could be in the school program.
 That’s commitment.

 New beginnings and better futures begin with commitment and risk.
 There’s something about putting everything on the line that jolts us into making changes that lead to beautiful success.

 How can I serve you better with this brief?
 Let me know!
-And please pass along this subscribe link to a friend who can benefit from this newsletter.
+And if you enjoy this brief, tell others so they can benefit also.